The Department of Political Science

 As a major

 The Political Science major is unusually flexible.
 Students are required to take American Government (POL 1101), a capstone seminar (POL 4900), plus seven other political science courses, representing at least four of the six subfields.
 In addition to our conventional courses, we have a flourishing internship program, which gives students a unique opportunity to work for government or nonprofit agencies for College credit.
-We also encourage interested students to develop independent study projects, in which they work on a topic of their choice one-on-one with a professor.
+We also encourage interested students to develop independent study projects or honors thesis projects, in which they work on a topic of their choice one-on-one with a professor.
 These innovative courses supplement our standard offerings, providing students with enormously rewarding experiences that they might not otherwise have considered.

 Learning goals for majors: By the time that students have completed the major, they will be able to